Project60/org.project60.banking/docs/user-guide.md

 the bank account set as a Bank Account entity, or when a plugin is configured to try to identify a contact by the account holder name.
-This may yield either a distinct result, or mutliple contacts (when there are similar names or duplicated), or no contact at all (when the contact exists with a differing or without a name, or does not exist).
-Changes to contacts or newly created ones will be considered when re- analysing the transaction.
+This may yield either a distinct result, or mutliple contacts (when there are similar names or duplicates), or no contact at all (when the contact exists with a differing or without a name, or does not exist at all).
+Changes to contacts made after analysing the transaction or newly created ones will be considered when re-analysing the transaction.

 Each suggestion is assigned a precentage threshold for indicating how confident CiviBanking was in suggesting what to do with the transaction.
 This is